Soundproof curtains sound like an incredible innovation. How much do they really reduce noise coming from outside the room?

 Types of Soundproof Curtains

-Soundproof curtains have several names.
+Acoustical curtains for reducing have several names.
 However, there are only two rating systems that distinguish all soundproof curtains:

 - Sound Transmission Class (STC) rating

 Although these ratings both consider the amount of noise a material can block, they have a few key differences.